Lachlan-Mayne/vercel-publish/src/site/notes/gitshit/Viz's editing space/Crucible Viz.md

 Question:
 Have I properly explained how the anomalies are explored.
 Do I need to improve the level of first person reflection.

 First response,
 Put in the B range because it uses some quotes, techniques, imperative language.
 There is no mentioning of context, grammatical errors.
 Good choice of some words, (polarisation, justice system)

+Developing an Argument That Answers the Question
+1. Research phase: collecting all the evidence into topics. (eg, Tragedy)
+	1. Quotes
+	2. Context
+	3. Techniques
+	4. Examples
+2. Read the question carefully and identify the key word(s)
+	1. Eg. the key word "power"
+3. Look at your research (see above) and ask how it can be connected to "power"
+4. Write down arguments/ideas, (not descriptions) about "power" and "research ideas"
+5. Try to encapsulate/summarise into one sentence.
+6. that becomes the topic sentence